-Every animal on earth is an individual, a fact that most people often forget.
-Many parents want their child to go to Harvard medical school but very few do.
-Remember the dictum/proverb, “Man makes plans and god laughs.”
-Dogs are all individuals, just as you and I. Your “plans” of your dog being the next obedience champion may not be in the cards.
-But it is important to get the “most” out of your child or in this case, your pet, otherwise it would be a shame to waist all of that talent and potential.
+Every animal on earth is unique.
+Many parents want their child to go to an Ivy League school but very few do.
+Remember the dictum/proverb, “Man makes plans, and God laughs.”
+The same goes for our four-legged family members.
+Your “plans” for your dog to be the next obedience champion may not be in the cards.
+But it is important to get the most out of your child or in this case, your pet.
+Otherwise, it would be a shame to waste all of that talent and potential.

 Dog Training Knowledge Vs. Ability

-If At First You Don’t Succeed, Try, Try, Try Again
+If At First You Don’t Succeed, Try Again.

 Do not get discouraged when you first attempt to train your dog or to follow your dog trainer’s instructions; practice makes perfect.
 If everyone got stultified and gave up after their first attempt at a sport, they would never receive the joy and fulfillment that comes with improvement, drive, dedication, success, and self-growth.